Iluhander/currency-project-backend/README.md

   - Executable: ```go build -o srvr ./cmd/main.g```
 * Run the service with:
   - Docker: ```sudo docker run -d -p 8787:8787 --network <db_network>  mse-back:1.0```
-* Each user balance modification request is handled by this service and external services in a specific order.
-This order declared by an implementation of the *Pipeline* pattern in the virtual currency service.
+* Setup requests handling logic: each user balance modification request is handled by this service and external services in a specific order.
+This order is declared in an implementation of the *Pipeline* pattern in the virtual currency service.
 You can modify the pipeline using the api, described in the currency-project-api/openapi-back.yaml.
 There are currenly 3 types of pipelines:
   - *Statistics* service, being called first to observe the state of the system,
   - *Authentication* services, being called second to control the access,
   - *Payment* service, being called at the end to perform the payment.